-The meeting will bring together academic and industry researchers across multiple disciplines to share their knowledge and experiences in applying non-animal (i.e. in vitro and in silico) methods for decision-making for efficacy and safety assessment.
-The workshop will be attended by expert scientists from academia, government and regulatory agencies and the (agro)chemicals, consumer products, and pharmaceutical industries.
+The meeting brought together academic and industry researchers across multiple disciplines to share their knowledge and experiences in applying non-animal (i.e. in vitro and in silico) methods for decision-making for efficacy and safety assessment.
+The workshop was attended by expert scientists from academia, government and regulatory agencies and the (agro)chemicals, consumer products, and pharmaceutical industries.

 Showcase how non-animal approaches (i.e. in vitro and in silico) are currently being used to enable and improve decision-making for chemical safety assessment, including the use of AOPs/mechanistic approaches and incorporation of exposure science.

 Increase awareness and acceptance of non-animal approaches to accelerate their uptake to support decision-making, particularly in a regulatory setting.

 Identify scientific gaps that if addressed could have a significant impact on the application and uptake of non-animal approaches.

 Encourage collaboration between sectors, to share knowledge and ‘lessons learned’ to maximise the impact of non-animal approaches and to improve safety and efficacy decision-making.